Home Why Business Woodworking About us Contact us

 Total Cost $717.35 $899.98 $1114.40 $2932.68

 Spindle: A wide variety of shaper cutters are available for a ¾" spindle.
 The commercial grade cutters generally require a 1¼" or larger spindle.
 The common metric size cutters require a 30mm spindle, close to the American 1¼" size.
+Most of my cutters came with free adapters to use them on smaller spindles (e.g. my ¾ inch cutters have adapters to use them on a 1/2 inch spindle).

 Maximum Cutter under nut: How tall a cutter, or combination of cutters, can you use at a time.
 Some people like to mount both rail and stile door cutters at the same time, and simply change the height.
 A rub ring (bearing, guide bushing) adds to the height.
-I recently bought a 2 inch high cutter to trim along a pattern.
+I bought a 2 inch high cutter to trim along a pattern.
 With spacers and the bearing, the combination was close to 3 inches.
-I had considered a 3 inch high cutter, but it would not have fit on my current shaper.
+I had considered a 3 inch high cutter, but it would not have fit on my original MiniMax shaper.

 Vertical travel: This is important if you want two cutters mounted simultaneously, or if you want to use a cutter for part of a larger profile.

-A router bit designer warned me about the "slow" 9-10,000 rpm on normal router bits...
+A router bit designer warned me about the "slow" 9-10,000 rpm speed on normal router bits...
 I made the argument about "just feed slower."
 He pointed out that the cooling of the cutter worked by the chips carrying the heat away, and with the slower speed, the chips wouldn't be thrown as well.
 Therefore watch out for burning with the slower speed and slower feed rate.
 (I haven't had a problem, but I watch for it, or for cutters getting hot).

-Reverse: It is common to occasionally mount a shaper cutter upside down, reverse the direction of rotation, and reverse the normal direction of feed.
+Reverse, Tilt: It is common to mount a shaper cutter upside down, reverse the direction of rotation, and reverse the normal direction of feed.
 This makes other parts of a shaper cutter accessible, and allows work to be fed face up rather than face down (or vice versa).
 Some shaper spindles also tilt to expand the opportunities with cutters.
 There are arguments (and very strong opinions) whether a forward or backward tilt is better, but inverting the cutter and reversing rotation gives the profile opportunity that the "other" tilt might have offered.

 Power Feeder